hjuutilainen/sus-inspector/README.md

 ## INSTALLATION

+Early preview release can be downloaded from the [Releases page](https://github.com/hjuutilainen/sus-inspector/releases)

-At the moment, the only way to run SUS Inspector is to build from source:
+The other way to run SUS Inspector is to build from source:

 1. Clone the project (including the Reposado submodule)